 - are responsible, safe, competent, confident and creative users of information and communication technology.

-We have an ICT suite, which is fully resourced with Laptops and an interactive whiteboard.
 All children have their own login ID and password.
-Children also have their own Office 365 accounts and can access Office 365 from home to support home learning.
+Children also have their own Office 365 accounts and can access Teams Office 365 from home to support home learning.
+Nursery and Reception also utilise Tapestry and Years 1 to 4 have access to SeeSaw.
 All classes have an interactive whiteboard and visualisers and make use of online interactive resources in lessons.
-We have sets of Ipads available to every class and apps and programmes loaded on them to help support learning.
+We have sets of iPads available to every class and apps and programmes loaded on them to help support learning.